Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Bethe Ansatz

 Note that $\ell(y,\boldsymbol{\xi})= u(\boldsymbol{\xi},x)=0$ when $\boldsymbol{\xi}$ has repeated entries.
 Then, when we sum over Bethe roots we may sum over all roots of unity\footnote{It may be curious to the reader that we extend our sum to include terms that we know are zero, but including these terms is crucial to obtain the finite geometric sums allowing for great simplification.}

 The factor $1/N!$ in the first equality is due to the fact that we only consider Bethe roots up to permutation of the coordinates.
+Periodicity is satisfied in the indicator function equality due to the periodicity of the $L$'th roots of unity.
 We obtain the second identity by taking the summations inside the product which gives us